 Approved modifications which have been carried out to the aircraft, engine, propeller or equipment must be recorded in the logbook.

-Duplicate Inspections
+Independent Inspections

-Any item of sensitive maintenance will require a duplicate inspection prior to release to service.
+Any item of sensitive maintenance will require a Independent (duplicate) inspection prior to release to service.
 Sensitive maintenance will include any Flight or Engine control disturbance or assembly of a critical point.

-Duplicate inspections must be recorded in the appropriate logbook or on worksheets that form part of the maintenance records.
-Details of classes of person who may certify duplicate inspections on BGA controlled aircraft is to be found in the BGA Airworthiness Exposition.
+Independent inspections must be recorded in the appropriate logbook or on worksheets that form part of the maintenance records.
+Details of classes of person who may certify Independent inspections on BGA controlled aircraft is to be found in the BGA Airworthiness Exposition.

-Duplicate inspections must be completed and certified before flight and prior to releasing the aircraft back to service.
+Independent inspections must be completed and certified before flight and prior to releasing the aircraft back to service.

 Log Books